sikvelsigma/ANSYS-WB-Batch-Script/README.md

   500,52,26
 ```

 By default in the project directory a *log.txt* file will be created.
 Output is written to an *output.txt* file csv-style and Workbench parametric report is saved to a *full_report.txt* file.
-Of course this is all custimizable.
+Of course this is all customizable.

 Note that I'm not a programmer and I apologize in advance for any inconsistencies/bad practises in my code.